pombase/website/src/docs/documentation/quick-little-tool.md

 In the QuiLT display, each row represents a single gene, and each column is an annotation type.

-Use the checkboxes (1) to toggle an annotation type on and off.
-When annotations are shown, a link appears to sort on that annotation type.
+Use the checkboxes to toggle an annotation type on and off.
+When annotations are shown, a `[sort]` button appears to allow reordering the image using that annotation type.
 You may want to try different combinations of which types are shown, and which used to sort the list, until you get a display you like.
-You can download the graph (with key) in SVG format at any time (2).
-The key (4) shows only terms used to annotate genes in the list, so for small gene lists not all terms may appear.
+You can download the graph (with key) in SVG format at any time using the "Download image ..." button on the left.
+The key shows only terms used to annotate genes in the list, so for small gene lists not all terms may appear.

-Click on a row to select a single gene, or click on a box in any column (3) to select all genes in it.
-In the displayed gene list, you can clear the selection (5) or use the "Filter" button (6) to create a new gene list from the selection (which you can then visualise in QuiLT).
+Click on a row to select a single gene, or click on a box in any column to select all genes in it.
+In the displayed gene list on the right, you can clear the selection or use the "Filter" button to create a new gene list from the selection (which you can then visualise in QuiLT).

+### Adding a new column

+If you would like to see which genes in the display are annotated with a particular GO or MONDO disease term, use the "Add column ..." button on the left.
+You will be prompted for a term name from the Gene Ontology (eg. "developmental process" or "catalytic complex") or from the MONDO disease (eg. "mitochondrial disease" or "cancer").

+The diagram can be sorted based on the data in the new column with the `[sort]` buttons and can be removed with the `[x]`.

 ### Sharing results